sudo-self/PiRa1n-OS/README.md

 # piRa1n-OS
-an OS for Raspberry Pi 4 based on Raspbian dedicated to jailbreak with Checkra1n
+An OS for Raspberry Pi 4 based on Raspbian dedicated to jailbreak with Checkra1n.

 ## Build yourself piRa1n-OS
 To install the required dependencies for pi-gen you should run: